whiztler/ADF/README.md

 ADF has been set-up for mission developers to created complex missions in < 1 hour.
 The framework offers a full joint operations company with various pre-configured presets for Nopryl, SHAPE, Wolfpack, etc. Crates and vehicle loadout is pre-configured according to the role of the team that is using the crate/vehicle.

 At first glance, the ADF seems complex, but you'll probably need to work with only two files: **description.ext** and **ADF_init_config.sqf**.
 Once you get the hang of ADF you'll be able to do more advanced things such as [scripting units](https://github.com/whiztler/ADF/blob/beta10/README.md#advanced-editing---scripting-spawning-of-units) to spawn after the mission has started.
 All scripts and files have been well documented.
 Please use a dedicated editor such as [Notepad++](https://notepad-plus-plus.org/news/notepad-plus-plus-on-github.html) to work with mission files.
 Once you have installed the Notepad++ editor, download and install the SQF plugin from [Armaholic](http://www.armaholic.com/page.php?id=8680).
+Alternatively you can use the [plugin I use](https://github.com/whiztler/ADF/blob/beta11/Core/I/SQF_whiz.xml) which can be found in the `Core\I\` folder.
+To install the plugin, open Notepad++, from the Language menu select 'Define your language', click on import and select the `SQF_whiz.xml` file.
+Restart Notepad++ and your good to go.

 ### Performance